msys2/msys2.github.io/web/wiki/Home.md

----
-title: Welcome to the MSYS2 wiki
+# Welcome to the MSYS2 wiki
----

 **Welcome to the MSYS2 wiki**

 - [Introduction](MSYS2-introduction.md) - overview and important information